PanDAWMS/panda-docs/docs/source/client/client.rst

 while the second part is for developers and can be skipped unless you intend to develop applications on top of Python API.

+PanDA also provides advanced Web-based monitoring, so-called PanDA monitoring, for all kinds of users.
+The third part of this page describes how to use PanDA monitoring.

 For end-users
 ==============